Mostly harmless robotics engineer & computer scientist with a passion for mathematics.

 Hey there, I'm Magnus.

+I am a first year PhD student working to bring together robotics and modern AI.
 While Transformers, Diffusion Models and co. have revolutionized how we represent and interact with information through text, images, and videos, I believe that making robots truly intelligent requires a deeper grounding in first principles.

 This grounding, I think, must come through inductive biases — mathematical structures that capture the patterns and regularities of our world, allowing learning systems to exploit them more effectively.